esp-rs/book/src/tooling/debugging/probe-rs.md

 ## `USB-JTAG-SERIAL` peripheral for ESP32-C3

-Starting from `probe-rs` v0.12, it is possible to flash and debug the ESP32-C3 with the builtin `USB-JTAG-SERIAL` peripheral, no need for any external hardware debugger.
+Starting from `probe-rs` v0.12, it is possible to flash and debug the ESP32-C3 with the built-in `USB-JTAG-SERIAL` peripheral, no need for any external hardware debugger.
 More info on configuring the interface can be found in the [official documentation].

 ## Support for Espressif chips